mmikowski/mmikowski.github.io/_posts/2016-03-04-powercss-site.md

 PowerCSS is fast approaching 1.0.x release, and we've launched a dedicated site, [powercss.org][2].
-It is styled with PowerCSS (what else?) and hase live links to five examples.
+It is styled with PowerCSS (what else?) and has live links to five examples.
 It also links to both the [github][3] and [npm][4] sites.

 Check out all the advantages on [powercss.org][2].